PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 EV-301

-The efficacy of PADCEV as a single agent was evaluated in EV-301 (NCT03474107), an open-label, randomized, multicenter trial that enrolled 608 patients with locally advanced or metastatic urothelial cancer who received prior treatment with a PD-1 or PD-L1 inhibitor and platinum-based chemotherapy.
-Patients were randomized 1:1 to receive either PADCEV 1.25 mg/kg on Days 1, 8 and 15 of a 28-day cycle or investigator’s choice of chemotherapy.
+The efficacy of PADCEV as a single agent was evaluated in EV-301 (NCT03474107), an open-label, randomized, multicenter trial that enrolled 608 patients with locally advanced or mUC who received prior treatment with a PD-1 or PD-L1 inhibitor and platinum-based chemotherapy.
+Patients were randomized 1:1 to receive either PADCEV 1.25 mg/kg on Days 1, 8, and 15 of a 28-day cycle or investigator’s choice of chemotherapy.
 Randomization was stratified by ECOG PS (0 vs 1), region of world (Western Europe vs US vs Rest of World), and presence of liver metastasis.

 The major efficacy outcome measures were OS, PFS, and ORR assessed by investigator using RECIST v1.1.
 Efficacy results were consistent across all stratified patient subgroups.